-Other course (1 hour):

-LLLS 5010 Professional Preparation Seminar for Reading Specialists Students not passing the Reading Specialist state assessment by the final semester of this plan must also enroll in and successfully complete this course.
+LLLS 6732 Assessment and Remediation of Reading and Language Arts Literacy Credit Hours: 3 Other course (1 hour) LLLS 5010 Professional Preparation Seminar for Reading Specialists Credit Hours: 1 Additional Information Students not passing the Reading Specialist state assessment by the final semester of this plan must also enroll in and successfully complete this course.

-LLLS 6839 Practicum in School Literacy Practices All placement sites must have an approved UHCL Agreement of Affiliation on record with the Center for the Professional Development of Teachers office prior to beginning the practicum.
+Master's Degree Options (3 hours) LLLS 6839 Practicum in School Literacy Practices Credit Hours: 3 LLLS courses.
+All placement sites must have a pletion of LLLS 6732 and 12 hours of an approved UHCL Agreement of enter for the Professional Development aning the practicum.